UM-Bridge/benchmarks/docs/source/tutorial.rst

 Take a closer look at ``minimal-server.py``.
 Refer to the `models section <https://um-bridge-benchmarks.readthedocs.io/en/docs/umbridge/models.html>`_ for an explanation of how UM-Bridge models are defined in Python.

-* Play around with the minimal model.
-For example, you could replace the multiplication by a more interesting operation, or change the model to have a different input or output dimension.
-Each time, restart the model server and call the modified model from your client to make sure changes take effect as you intend.
+* Change the model to :math:`F(x) = 4x`.
+Restart ``minimal-server.py`` and apply your own client or QMCPy as before.
+Does the output match your expectation?
-* Optional: Apply QMCPy to propagate a distribution through your new model.
+* Optional: Replace the multiplication by a more interesting operation, or change the model to have a different input or output dimension.
 * Optional: Define your own log density, for example the log of a normal distribution.
 Apply PyMC to sample from it.

 5: Build custom model containers